wendyverdonk93/docs/content/faq/getting-started/onboarding-new-merchants.md

 ### Prohibited products and services

-Some products and services cannot be sold with MultiSafepay or only if additional requirements are met.
-For a list based on relevant legislation, risk factors, potential reputational damage, and payment gateway policies, see [Prohibited products and services](/faq/getting-started/prohibited-products-or-services/).
+Some products and services can't be sold with MultiSafepay or only if additional requirements are met.
+For a list, based on relevant legislation, risk factors, potential reputational damage, and payment gateway policies, see [Prohibited products and services](/faq/getting-started/prohibited-products-or-services/).

----
-{{< br >}}
+**Disclaimer:** The information on this website is intended for informational purposes.
+No rights can be derived from this information.

 For questions about onboarding, email the Risk Team at <risk@multisafepay.com>

-_Disclaimer: The information on this website is intended for informational purposes.
-No rights can be derived from this information._